SOUTH TYNESIDE SPECIFIC INFORMATION

-The SC judgment states that EA is ‘engaged’ when making decisions on vulnerability where the applicant has a relevant protected characteristic: age; disability; gender; gender reassignment; pregnancy and maternity; race; religion or belief and sexual orientation.
+The Supreme Court stated that the EA is ‘engaged’ when making decisions on vulnerability where the applicant has a relevant protected characteristic: age; disability; gender; gender reassignment; pregnancy and maternity; race; religion or belief and sexual orientation.
 The court accepted that on priority need a protected characteristic will be a disability and these questions should be considered:

 - What is the extent of the applicant’s disability?

 - What is the likely effect of the disability on the applicant when taken together with that person’s other problems?

 - Is the worker satisfied that relevant third party inquiries have been undertaken into any mental or physical impairment to demonstrate that the applicant meets the requirements set down by the EA?

 If the applicant is found not to have a priority need category the reasons must be set out.